Picolab/G2S/README.md

 When you install this ruleset in a Pico Agent, it will be able to set up an inbound route involving one intermediary.

+## Deprecation notice

+These rulesets continue to function but our intention is to only apply bug fixes going forward.

+New development has moved to [ACA-pico](https://github.com/Picolab/aries-cloudagent-pico)